mennosmit-dev/AI-Engineer-Certificate/Course_3_Deep_Learning_with_Keras_and_TensorFlow/README.md

 - `advanced_data_augmentation.py`: Applying data augmentation techniques using the ImageDataGenerator, such as rotation, width and height shift, shear, zoom, horizontal flip.
 Also applying feature-wise and sample-wise normalisation.
    Finally, implementing a custom preprocessing function to add noise to images.
 - `transfer_learning_vgg_16.py`: Finetuning the VGG16 to predict the color 'black' or 'white' of the picture (binary_corssentropy).
 Achieved 100% accuracy.
 - `transpose_convolution_image_reconstruction.py`: Creating, training and evaluating different ranspose convolution layer architectures to reconstruct images.
-Lowest MSE on synthetic data (0.0018) was obtained under relatively small kernel sizes (but imore computationally expensive)
+Lowest MSE on synthetic data (0.0018) was obtained under relatively small kernel sizes (but more computationally expensive)
 - ``: